 The Reading Muhlenberg Career & Technology Center, in partnership with our diverse community, sponsoring districts, and business and industry, is committed to providing quality career and technical education, resulting in opportunities for students to gain employment, pursue post-secondary education, and develop an appreciation for lifelong learning.

 Vision Statement

-To empower Reading Muhlenberg Career & Technology Center students with the technical knowledge and skills to confidently pursue a career.
+The Reading Muhlenberg Career & Technology Center will engage students to master the 21st century technical, academic, and leadership skills required to grow their potential.

 Shared Values

 We believe